abhijeetray1010/DeepLearning_CustomerChurnPrediction/README.md

 ### Aim
 "Predict behavior to retain customers.
 You can analyze all relevant customer data and develop focused customer retention programs."

+This dataset is a bit imbalanced, so we are also gonna learn how to handle imbalanced dataset by using few strategies that will help to improve model performance (improve f1-score)

 ### Content
 Each row represents a customer, each column contains customer’s attributes described on the column Metadata.